noaione/yuusha-shoukan-ln/sources/v14/chapter2.md

 something small.]

 [That might be the case.
-But because I was unable to create that small opportunity… That’s why I can’t express in words how grateful I am to Miyama-kun for doing that for me.]
+But because I was unable to create that small opportunity...
+That’s why I can’t express in words how grateful I am to Miyama-kun for doing that for me.]

 [I was just doing what I wanted.
 I was just acting on my selfishness, and I wasn’t looking for anything in return.]